-- Act as a mentor for incoming first year students in a variety of situations ranging from academic to social
+- Act as a mentor and community resource for incoming first year students in a variety of situations ranging from academic to social

-- Create programs each month for your First Year Center, see some example programs below
+- Create and facilitate relevant and engaging programs for your First Year Center

 - Uphold Bates community standards within your First Year Center

-Junior Advisors are required to offer at least four programs for their First Year Center per semester, two of which must fit an educational theme.
-During the first semester, we require that JAs plan a mandatory program addressing Sexual Assault and healthy relationships.
-Included in their four program requirement, JAs must also complete one community engagement and social late night programs, which can be conducted during either fall or winter semester.
+Junior Advisors are required to offer at least five (5) programs for their First Year Center per semester, two of which must fit an educational theme.
+During the first semester, JAs must plan a mandatory program addressing Sexual Assault and healthy relationships.
+Included in their five (5) program per semester requirement, JAs must complete one (1) community engagement and one (1) social late night program, which can be offered during either the fall or winter semesters.